alexsmith1612/hadoofus/README.md

 #### Caveats

-Some RPCs provided by the Hadoop `ClientProtocol` interface in v2.x of the protocol are not yet implemented (see Issue #29).
+Some less common RPCs provided by the Hadoop `ClientProtocol` interface in v2.x of the protocol are not yet implemented (see Issue #29).

 Note: Hadoop has been known to change semantics slightly between different versions of the software (especially before v2 was released).
 The v1 protocol